2026-2027 Casper Residency Programs—How to Succeed

 1. What Is the Casper Test?

 Casper is a computer-based situational judgment test developed in 2010 in Canada to measure who you are beyond your hard skills and grades.
-Casper evaluates your interpersonal skills, ethics and ethical decision making, professionalism, empathy, and bedside manner.
+Casper evaluates your interpersonal communication skills, ethics and ethical decision-making, empathy, and fairness.

 2. What Does Casper Assess?

 While excellent grades and a high Step 2 score are definitely key to any residency application, there’s a lot more to being a doctor than excelling in academia.
 Doctors must also be able to earn their patients’ trust and communicate effectively with them.
-They need to listen closely to the information their patients provide, determine what the problem is, and deliver a wide range of challenging or, at times, earth-shattering information.
+They need to listen closely to their patients’ information, determine the problem, and deliver a wide range of challenging or, at times, earth-shattering information.

-Doctors require patience, tact, and emotional intelligence—and stellar grades are not a true measure of these abilities.
+Doctors require patience, tact, and emotional intelligence—and stellar grades are not a reliable measure of these qualities.

-Casper tests people based on the following 10 Constructs:
+Casper tests people based on the following nine competencies:

 3 | How Is the Casper Test Formatted?

-Casper is composed of 14 scenarios, some word-based and some video-based, and each scenario is followed by 2-3 open-ended questions.
+Casper is composed of 11 scenarios, some word-based and some video-based, and two open-ended questions follow each scenario.

 The scenarios are a mix of SJTs (Situational Judgment Tests) and behavioral descriptor questions.
 The scenarios aren’t usually based in a clinical setting.
 For example, you could be in a grocery store or at a job interview.